turzey/github-pages-with-jekyll/index.md

 # Welcome to my blog post

 I'm glad you are here.
-I plan to talk about my work which is bringing easy solutions to business through software empower by the web .
+I plan to talk my work as a mean to bring value within my community !
-Stay Tuned !

-Create Contents are on their way coming...
+Great Content are on their way coming...
 You will get to see Post about my very recent projects .